 Master's Degree in Robotics Engineering

-Robotics engineering master's degree programs usually include elements of related engineering disciplines and provide students with the opportunity to gain hands-on experience designing robots.
+Robotics engineering master's degree programs provide students with the opportunity to gain hands-on experience designing robots.
 Programs often emphasize the application of computer engineering and computer science to the field of robotics.
-Students learn about creating robotic machines with have real-world applications.
+Students learn about creating robotic machines with real-world applications.

 The curricula for most master's degree programs in robotics engineering focus on a multidisciplinary approach, incorporating theories and methods from several areas of engineering.
 Classes may include the following: